 The Reflecting on Practice program is a Learning Partner of the Association of Zoos and Aquariums (AZA) and the National Association for Interpretation (NAI).
 Earn credit (or continuing education credit) towards your NAI Certified Interpreter's Guide certification or AZA's Professional Development Certificate in Education and Interpretation.
 Credit offered for full participation in the RoP Coaching Workshop and implementation/participation in the RoP program at your institution.

-* Limited scholarships are available to help with fee.
+* Limited scholarships are available to those demonstrating need.
+Upon request.

 What if I can't attend the workshops in Texas?